Anthropocentric thinking

 This is the cross-cutting layer that helps the site feel more like a real reference and less like a flat list.

-The tendency to use human analogies as a basis for reasoning about other, less familiar, biological phenomena
+The tendency to use human analogies as a basis for reasoning about other, less familiar, biological phenomena.

-The tendency to see oneself as less biased than other people, or to be able to identify more cognitive biases in others than in oneself
+The tendency to see oneself as less biased than other people, or to be able to identify more cognitive biases in others than in oneself.

-A tendency to attribute more blame for a mishap to the person or persons involved if they are perceived as dissimilar to the person making that judgment
+The tendency to attribute more blame for a mishap to the person or persons involved if they are perceived as dissimilar to the person making that judgment.

-An exception to the fundamental attribution error, where people view others as having (situational) extrinsic motivations, while viewing themselves as having (dispositional) intrinsic motivations
+An exception to the fundamental attribution error, where people view others as having extrinsic motivations, while viewing themselves as having intrinsic motivations.

 The tendency to overestimate how many other people share one's own beliefs, preferences, habits, or reactions.

-The tendency of people to see their projects and themselves as more singular than they actually are
+The tendency of people to see their projects and themselves as more singular than they actually are.

 The tendency to explain other people's behavior too quickly in terms of character while underweighting situational pressures and constraints.

 The tendency to overestimate one's desirable qualities, and underestimate undesirable qualities, relative to other people.
-(Also known as "Lake Wobegon effect", "better-than-average effect", or "superiority bias".)

 The tendency to favor, trust, defend, or positively interpret people and claims associated with one's own group more readily than comparable outsiders.

 An over-reliance on a familiar tool or methods, ignoring or under-valuing alternative approaches.
-"If all you have is a hammer, everything looks like a nail."

 The tendency to use reasoning as a defense lawyer for desired conclusions rather than as an impartial search for what is most likely true.

-Expecting more egocentric bias in others than in oneself
+The tendency to expect more egocentric bias in others than in oneself.

-An aversion to contact with or use of products, research, standards, or knowledge developed outside a group
+An aversion to contact with or use of products, research, standards, or knowledge developed outside a group.

 The tendency to overestimate favorable outcomes and underestimate the probability or impact of unfavorable ones, especially for oneself or one's own plans.

-The tendency to avoid acknowledgment of an obviously bad situation to avoid the bad feelings that may come with acknowledgment of the situation
+The tendency to avoid acknowledgment of an obviously bad situation to avoid the bad feelings that may come with acknowledgment of the situation.

-Where individuals see members of other groups as being relatively less varied than members of their own group
+The tendency to see members of other groups as more alike than members of one's own group.

-The tendency to overestimate the likelihood that bad things will happen. (compare optimism bias )
+The tendency to overestimate the likelihood that bad things will happen.

-The phenomenon whereby others' expectations of a target person affect the target person's performance
+The phenomenon whereby others' expectations of a target person affect the target person's performance.

-Devaluing proposals only because they purportedly originated with an adversary
+Devaluing proposals only because they purportedly originated with an adversary.

 The tendency to take disproportionate credit for successes while locating failures in bad luck, unfair circumstances, or other people.

-The tendency, when making decisions, to favour potential candidates who do not compete with one's own particular strengths
+The tendency when making decisions, to favour potential candidates who do not compete with one's own particular strengths.

 The tendency to overestimate how much other people notice, remember, or care about one's appearance, mistakes, or behavior.

-The tendency for people to view themselves as relatively variable in terms of personality, behavior, and mood while viewing others as much more predictable
+The tendency for people to view themselves as relatively variable in terms of personality, behavior, and mood while viewing others as much more predictable.